This is part of our ongoing series on mortgage relief options and how to handle your loan in a crisis.

 When it comes to homeowner fears, falling behind on mortgage payments is pretty high on the list.
 This is true under normal circumstances, let alone during COVID-19 when millions are out of work due to closures and quarantines.

-Below is a list of steps to take and resources available for those who are worried they may soon fall behind on payments, or already are.
+Below is a list of steps to take and resources available for those who are worried they may soon fall behind on payments, or already have.
 For an in-depth look at your mortgage options in a crisis, check out our post on mortgage relief options.

 Prioritize your mortgage